UPDATE: The College Board has offered more details about the data here.

 So this “adversity score” thing.
 What is it?

 First, it’s important to note that “adversity score,” the term being used most widely in media coverage, is not, in fact, what the College Board itself calls it.
-Rather, the College Board shared that it has created an Environmental Context Dashboard, to which colleges will have access along with students’ test scores.
-This dashboard will aggregate data about 15 factors that could impact the academic experience — median income and crime rate of the student’s zip code for example — and use that to create a score from 0 to 100, with above a 50 meaning the student has faced higher (educational) adversity, and below a 50 being lower.
+Rather, the College Board shared that it has created a Landscape Dashboard, to which colleges will have access along with students’ test scores.
+This dashboard will aggregate data about 15 factors that could impact the academic experience–median income and crime rate of the student’s zip code for example–and use that to create a score from 0 to 100.
+A score above a 50 means the student has faced higher (educational) adversity, and a score below 50 signals lower adversity.
 Individual information (race, family income) will not be used in the formula, and we do not know how each of the 15 metrics are being weighted.

 There are several potential answers to this question.
 The surface-level answer is that it’s an effort to address inequality as manifested in the standardized testing and college admissions process, and to quantify some of the factors that can make it more difficult for students to score well on the test.
-This provides more context to admissions officers who are reviewing applications; the idea is that they would view scores coming from a certain environmental context, i.e. a low-income community, differently than they would from another, higher-income area (and indeed, most admissions offices at selective universities that practice holistic review already do so — this is, in theory, simply a way to make that easier).
+This provides more context to admissions officers who are reviewing applications.
+The idea is that they would view scores coming from a certain environmental context, i.e. a low-income community, differently than they would from another, higher-income area.
+The fact is though that most admissions offices at selective universities that practice holistic review already do so.
+Landscape is, in theory, simply a way to make that easier.
 The more cynical answer is that, in a time when more and more schools are going test-optional, the College Board is making an effort to remain not just relevant, but indispensable to the college admissions landscape.
 Of course, the answer can be both!

 Who is using it?